 Lastly, Foxtel also offers Xbox All Access, a bundle option that gets you an Xbox One S or Xbox One X console, and Xbox Game Pass Ultimate (valued at $15.95 per month).
 The Xbox One S bundle costs an additional $27 per month (or $648 over 24 months), and the Xbox One X bundle costs an additional $34 per month (or $816 over 24 months).

 If both providers have 100Mbps broadband plans there shouldn’t be a difference in the speed they deliver, right?
-WRONG.
-Although most providers offer an NBN 100 option, the actual speed delivered on their plans depends on a multitude of factors but most importantly, how much CVC the provider has purchased in your area.
+Wrong.
+Although most providers offer an NBN 100 option, the actual speed delivered on their plans depends on a multitude of factors but most importantly, how much Connectivity Virtual Circuit (CVC) the provider has purchased in your area.